 Canada: Coronavirus (COVID-19) Impact on Business Aviation

-General Restrictions: Every province in Canada have their own COVID-19 restrictions in place for customers wanting to fly into Canada.
+General Restrictions: The Canadian and US governments have arrived at a mutual agreement to extend restrictions on nonessential ground travel across the two nations’ shared borders through at least Sept.
+21. Every province in Canada have their own COVID-19 restrictions in place for customers wanting to fly into Canada.

-Officials in Canada extended a ban on entry for most nonresident foreign nationals until July 31, as part of the measures to curb the spread of coronavirus disease (COVID-19).
+Officials in Canada extended a ban on entry for most nonresident foreign nationals until further notice as part of the measures to curb the spread of coronavirus disease (COVID-19).
 However, immediate family members of Canadian citizens or residents can enter Canada, provided they plan to stay for at least 15 days and are able to quarantine for the first 14 days of their stay.
 Other nonresident foreign nationals allowed to enter must be traveling for essential reasons, and must travel either from the US, or must be exempt from the restrictions by virtue of being temporary workers, international students, diplomats, aircrew members, or French citizens who live in Saint-Pierre and Miquelon.
+Foreign nationals traveling by land to Alaska from the US Lower 48 may only enter Canada through one of five border crossings: Abbotsford-Huntington, Kingsgate, or Osoyoos in British Columbia; North Portal, Saskatchewan; or Coutts, Alberta.

-Domestic Travel with in Canada: All the Atlantic Provinces are restricted for domestic travel. -They require approval from “Public Health” who will meet the aircraft on arrival.
+All the Atlantic Provinces are restricted for domestic travel. -They require approval from “Public Health” who will meet the aircraft on arrival.
 Also, for these provinces, no leisure trips are permitted-only essential services.
-This include the additional Provinces of Nova Scotia and Prince Edward Island.
+This includes the additional Provinces of Nova Scotia and Prince Edward Island.

 Other Type of Flights Allowed: